Modeling the Sherman Tank in 1/72nd Scale

 Aside from the fact that there may be minor differences between the M4A2 and M10 engine deck sizes, this deck has the largest cumulative error.
 For the access grate, it's about middle of the road in size, but with very shallow detail.
 Probably why a replacement etched part was included in the kit.

-Heller This kit is by far the most accurate in all dimensions.
+Heller This kit is one of the most accurate in all dimensions.
 The molding and detail are also one of the best, though the relief of the slats in the access grates is not very deep, complicating the painting of the kit.

 Italeri The molding and detail of this kit are very well done for a quick-build model.
 The engine deck dimensions are excellent, though the access grate is towards the poor end of the spectrum.
 Note the hatch handles should be on the rear of the grates, not the front as they are molded here.